bullet-train-co/magic_test/README.md

 rails g magic_test:install
 ```

-This will:
+With this we will:

  - Create a sample system test at `test/system/basics_test.rb` that invokes Magic Test.
- - If your application was previously configured to run system tests with `:headless_chrome` or `:headless_firefox`, it will attempt to update your configuration so you can simply pass a `SHOW_TESTS=1` environment variable on the command line when you want to actually see the browser when using Magic Test.
+ - If your application was previously configured to run system tests with `:headless_chrome` or `:headless_firefox`, we will attempt to update your configuration so you can see the browser when you run tests with `MAGIC_TEST=1` as an environment variable.

  Finally, because it’s hard for us to do automatically, you will need to add the following before any closing `</head>` tags in any of the files in `app/views/layouts`:

 ```
-<%= render 'magic_test/view_helpers' if Rails.env.test? %>
+<%= render 'magic_test/support' if Rails.env.test? %>
 ```

 You should be done now!
 To review what we’ve done for you, be sure to do a `git diff` at this point and make sure our generators didn’t break anything!